How to build a gingerbread house

 | Videos: NAIT staff

-For instance, to get your edges straight, he recommends removing pieces from the oven half way through baking and trimming against the original template.
+For instance, to get your edges straight, the Baker program instructor recommends removing pieces from the oven half way through baking and trimming against a template.
 To keep them flat, roll lightly under parchment paper before they go back in.
-To square your corners, build against the edge of a cookie sheet.
+Then, to square the corners of the house, build them against the edge of a cookie sheet.

-To ensure the structural integrity of your own house – and fun for the whole family – check out Stayer’s step-by-step video above and his recipes for gingerbread and icing below.
+To ensure both structural integrity and loads of fun, check out Stayer’s step-by-step video above and his recipes for gingerbread and icing below.

 Yields 1 kg (2.2 lbs)

 - 175 ml (3/4 cup or 119 g) shortening

 - 225 ml (1 1/3 cups or 242 g) sugar